ymanshur/portfolio/2023_privy_dcc_trakindo.md

 ### Capabilities

 - Proficient in building RESTful APIs using Ruby on Rails and Grape.
-- Experienced in integrating third-party services (e.g., digital signatures with Privy Core).
+- Experienced in **integrating third-party** services (e.g., digital signatures with Privy Core).
 - Skilled in implementing document processing workflows including digital signing and e-stamping.
-- Strong understanding of enterprise user management and multi-level permission systems.
+- Strong understanding of enterprise user management and **multi-level permission systems**.
-- Familiar with CI/CD pipelines and container orchestration using Jenkins and Docker.
+- Familiar with CI/CD pipelines and container **orchestration using Jenkins and Docker**.
 - Able to quickly ramp up on unfamiliar codebases and technologies to contribute effectively.

 ### Challenges